rahul0705/rahul0705.github.io/docs/ci.md

 ## Required unused-code policy (issue #12)

-Knip is a required step in `static-checks` and in the local `quality` command.
+Knip runs in the required `audit-unused` job and in the local `quality` command.
 Findings block compilation and deployment.
 The current entry points are recognized without a broad ignore list: